What Is Gusto Payroll?

 When setting up payroll for your small business, it’s crucial to calculate your monthly budget for payroll services and then determine what kind of capabilities that budget can allow you to access.
 Luckily, Gusto payroll offers up options.

 The Core level of Gusto payroll is the most basic and the most affordable version of this online payroll app.
-Here are the details on the pricing and features that that this version of Gusto can offer your business:
+Gusto also has a new option for contractor-only employers, who simply pay the $6/employee rate and no base price.
+Here are the details on the pricing and features that Gusto Core can offer your business:

 Gusto payroll pricing will derive from a monthly base cost, plus a monthly per-employee cost.
 The Core plan for Gusto payroll will cost you a monthly $39 base cost, along with $6 per month per employee you pay through the app.